 After being swallowed or penetrating the skin, it takes about two weeks for the immature worms to migrate into the bloodstream, through the lungs, and into the intestine where they mature.
 When the dog is older and has an established immunity to the parasite, the larvae may never reach the lungs, and instead remain in arrested development in various tissues throughout the body.

-When a dog becomes pregnant, the worms migrate to the mammary glands or, less commonly, the uterus, and subsequently infect puppies before or shortly after birth.
+When a dog becomes pregnant, the worms migrate to the mammary glands and subsequently infect puppies shortly after birth when the puppies nurse.
 In males and non-pregnant females, tissue-infesting larvae may "leak" back into circulation, mature, and become reproducing adults.

 Signs of Hookworms

 Sometimes older dogs with ongoing exposure to the parasite develop a hookworm dermatitis at the site of skin penetration.
-This most commonly affects the footpads and is referred to as pododermatitis.
+This most commonly affects the footpads and is referred to as hookworm pododermatitis.
 The dog's feet become painful, swell, feel hot, and become soft and spongy.
-Without treatment, the footpads may separate, nails become deformed, and the pads turn dry, thick and cracked.
-Treatment is the same as for intestinal infestation, but in addition, a medicated paste is applied to the affected skin to kill the larvae.
+Without treatment, the footpads may separate, nails become deformed, and the pads turn dry, thick, and cracked.
+Treatment is similar to treatment for intestinal infestation but may include a few extra steps.

-The best prevention is to practice good hygiene.
-Clean up stools promptly from the yard, because it takes six days for larvae to leave the stool.
-Outdoor exposure has the greatest risk in damp, shaded areas so keep kennel areas dry and clean.
+Practicing good hygiene is an extremely important component of preventing hookworm infection.
+Clean up stools promptly from the yard, to help reduce larvae transmission to the environment.
+Outdoor exposure has the greatest risk in damp, shaded areas, so keep kennel areas dry and clean.